Senne1508/Thesis-repo/MATLAB/README.md

-the "Control method" folder contains code that simulates two methods for controlling the brighness of a light source (PWM and analog control)
+the "Control method" folder contains code that simulates two methods for controlling the brighness of a light source
+- PWM
+- analog control)

-the "Illumination method" folder contains the two methods for controlling the exposure as presented in my thesis (Constant exposure and shutter speed, and dyncamic exposure and shutter speed)
+the "Illumination method" folder contains the two methods for controlling the exposure as presented in my thesis
+- Constant exposure and shutter speed
+- dyncamic exposure and shutter speed

 "Duty_cycle_explained" visualises what different duty cycles look like, this code was used to contruct an image used in my thesis.